Gaurav2Github/MyCrookedFireBase/README.md

-##Demo app for using protractor for end to end testing
+##Demo ngApp for using Protractor for AngularJS e2e testing

 ## To install app dependencies